saulpila/DickeModel.jl/docs/src/DickeBCEExamples.md

 nothing; #hide
 ```

+Diagonalizing the Hamiltonian is an expensive operation.
+For `j = 100` and `Nmax = 300` it
-This saves the diagonalization to disk, so next time you can do:
+can take up to a day, but the function [`diagonalization`](@ref DickeModel.DickeBCE.diagonalization) saves the result to disk, so the second
+time you call it with the same parameters it just loads it:
 ```@example examples
 systemQ = QuantumDickeSystem(ω=1.0, γ=1.0, ω₀=1.0, j = 30)
 eigenenergies,eigenstates =  0,0 #hide